jphall663/interpretable_machine_learning_with_python/README.md

 Because machine learning model predictions can vary drastically for small changes in input variable values, especially outside of training input domains, sensitivity analysis is perhaps the most important validation technique for increasing trust in machine learning model predictions.
 Sensitivity analysis investigates whether model behavior and outputs remain stable when input data is intentionally perturbed, or other changes are simulated in input data.
 In this notebook, we will enhance trust in a complex credit default model by testing and debugging its predictions with sensitivity analysis.

 We’ll further enhance trust in our model using residual analysis.
 Residuals refer to the difference between the recorded value of a target variable and the predicted value of a target variable for each row in a data set.
 Generally, the residuals of a well-fit model should be randomly distributed, because good models will account for most phenomena in a data set, except for random error.
-In this notebook, we will create residual plots for a complex model to debug any accuracy problems arising from underfitting or outliers.
+In this notebook, we will create residual plots for a complex model to debug any accuracy problems arising from overfitting or outliers.

 ## Using the Examples